nseyum1/Operating_System_Project/README.md

 # Operating_System_Project
-This is a class project for Operating System.
+This project is for Operating System.